 Local councils, as the level of government closest to the community, play an important role in engaging with and planning for the needs of their communities.
 This includes planning to ensure there is an appropriate supply and mix of housing to meet the community's diverse and changing needs.
 Councils help shape and deliver housing policy objectives through their land use planning and community service responsibilities.

 Councils also prepare local housing strategies in consultation with communities, to detail how and where housing will be provided in local areas.

 Councils also work closely with a range of specialist housing and homelessness services, domestic violence agencies and police to respond appropriately and with compassion to rough sleeping.
-While the NSW Government is ultimately responsible for housing and homelessness, councils are closely involved through maintaining public space, managing community concerns and complaints, conducting outreach programs, and safety measures such as clean-ups and syringe disposal.
+However, the NSW and Australian Governments are ultimately responsible for ensuring that all households have access to housing that meets their needs and they are able to afford.